whaly-w/spacesci_orbital_simulation/README.md

-# the main file is main.py
+# the simluation file is main.py